 The memory foam cushioning optimizes comfort allowing the insole to completely shape your foot.
 This is for the most part important for people diagnosed with tangential neuropathy as you want to avoid any pressure and resistance points.

-Plus, Super feet copper insoles are trim-to-fit.
+Plus, Super Feet copper insoles are trim-to-fit.
 You’re supposed to trim them, so you find the accurate fit you need.

 These shoe inserts fit in hard work footwear with detachable punch liners, which is the case for most diabetic shoes and shoes for neuropathy.

-Last but not least, I really give them the confidence to support this 100% employee-owned corporation that gives 1% of each sale to charities.
+Last but not least, I give them the confidence to support this 100% employee-owned corporation that gives 1% of each sale to charities.

 Pros: